fastify/fastify/docs/Hooks.md

   },
   onResponse: function (request, reply, done) {
     // this hook will always be executed after the shared `onResponse` hooks done()
   },
+  preDecoding: function (request, reply, payload, done) {
+    // This hook will always be executed after the shared `preDecoding` hooks done()
+  },
   preParsing: function (request, reply, done) {